Only You (Zara Larsson song)

 "Only You" is a song by Swedish singer Zara Larsson.
-It was released on 11 August 2017, as the eighth and final single from Larsson's second studio album, So Good (2017).
-The song lyrically is about sexual fulfillment and masturbation.
-In Germany, Austria and Switzerland, the single features Nena, and in France and Canada, it features Olivier Dion.
+It was released on 11 August 2017 by TEN Music Group and Epic Records as the seventh and final single from her second studio album So Good (2017).
+Lyrically, the song is about sexual fulfillment and masturbation.
+Alternate versions of the single feature Nena and Olivier Dion.

 Composition

 "Only You" is a midtempo pop and "quasi-reggae" song with a length of three minutes and forty two seconds.
 The song is in the key of F minor, and moves at a tempo of 165 beats per minute in a 4/4 time signature.
 The song contains "tongue-in-cheek" lyrics about sexual fulfillment and masturbation.
 The song was compared to the works of Rihanna.

 Critical reception

 Jonathan Currinn of Outlet Magazine praised the song, calling it a "total upgrade from the past two songs" on the album.
 Mike Wass of Idolator was far more critical of the song, calling it "the worst song on the album."
 He additionally called the drop a "hot mess."